There are still a number of finance options for businesses in Wales who need finance during the Coronavirus pandemic.

 Under this scheme, small and medium-sized businesses can borrow from £2,000 up to 25% of their turnover.
 The maximum loan available is £50,000.
 The government provides lenders with a 100% guarantee and covers the first 12 months of interest payments.
 After 12 months, the interest rate is set at 2.5% per annum.
 Find out more.

 The Future Fund provides convertible government loans ranging from £125,000 to £5 million to innovative UK-based companies that are currently being impacted by the coronavirus.
 The loans are subject to at least equal match funding from private investors.
-The scheme is being delivered by the British Business Bank and is initially scheduled to be open for applications till the end of September 2020.
+The scheme is being delivered by the British Business Bank.

 To find out more about applying for the scheme and the eligibility criteria please click here.